 Promote public education and turn personal stories into social justice for people in recovery and to stop inequality.

 Encourage individuals to speak out about their recovery and what they need to continue their journey.

 Empower citizens through self-efficacy, creating advocates to change the views cast down on people in recovery.
 To have internal courage to make an external change in our great state.

 in nation to be CAPRsS accredited

 We envision a world where the response to substance use disorders is treatment rather than being criminalized or morally judged.

-We envision a world where all voices of the Recovery community are included in shaping the social agenda concerning substance use disorders and Recovery.
+We envision a world where all voices of the Recovery community are included in shaping the social agenda concerning substance use disorders, addictions, mental illness, and Recovery.

-We envision a world where universal access to comprehensive Recovery is available without regard to race, gender, or income.
+We envision a world where universal access to comprehensive Recovery is available without regard to any disperities.

-We envision a world where mental health and substance use disorders are recognized as a treatable diseases, free of stigma.
+We envision a world where mental health, addictions, and substance use disorders are recognized as a treatable diseases, free of stigma.